 What is Google Penguin?

 Penguin is the newest code-named update series Google has rolled out.
-Panda was an update that focused on the quality of legitimate sites and their content, giving boosts to sites with high quality content while reducing the ranking of low quality content farms.
+Panda was an update that focused on the quality of legitimate sites and their content, giving boosts to sites with high-quality content while reducing the ranking of low-quality content farms.
 Penguin focuses on the other end of things.
 The Penguin update emphasizes removing sites from the rankings if they are found to be using black-hat techniques.

 As the lords and masters of the Search Engine Optimization industry, Google sets the rules.
 Updates to these rules generally take place in the form of updates to the algorithm that regulates the ranking of a given page for a query.
 These updates may be minor, such as tweaks that affect only a small handful of spam websites or ban a certain domain.
 Others may be far more volatile, such as the recent Panda updates.

 In the early days of SEO, nearly anything was white-hat.
 Spamming keywords in hidden areas of a website was common.
 Creating networks of websites to link to a legitimate site for a massive SEO boost was an easy way for webmasters to make money.
-Eventually, Google caught on to these methods of gaming the system and started labeling them black-hat.
+Eventually, Google caught on to these methods of gaming the system and started labelling them black-hat.
 They actively punish sites that take advantage of these tactics today.

 Modern Day Black-Hat

 Penguin has a fixed definition of what is considered a webspam or black-hat technique.
 Here are some of the more common tactics that Penguin flags for punishment.

 - Keyword stuffing.
 This is when the keyword density on a page becomes so high that it could be an obstacle to the quality of the content